getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app-with-iota-sdk/building-for-ios/README.md

 ## Give it a try

-1. Connect your iOS **device**
+1. Connect your iOS _Device_

-   Little note: if libsodium.a can be built for the iOS Simulator using the Extended usage, perhaps the app will also strut its stuff on the iOS Simulator...
+   Little note: if libsodium.a can be built for the iOS _Simulator_ using the Extended usage, perhaps the app will also strut its stuff on the iOS _Simulator_...
 I didn't follow this way after all my attempts...
 I am a bit tired...

-2. Launch the app
+2. Options to launch the app

+   a) Launch with `flutter run`

-   a) with flutter run => \*fails because the compile process stops - the app wants to be launched from Xcode
+   => \*Could fail when the compile process stops - you will get more detailed information when you launch the app from Xcode

-   b) Launch with Runner.xcodeproj => \*fails because "shared_preferences_foundation" is not found
+   b) Launch with `Runner.xcodeproj`

+   => \*Could fail because "shared_preferences_foundation" is not found

-   c) Launch with Runner.xcworkspace => \*fails whenever libsodium-sys cannot be built; doesn't fail when you precompile libsodium.a
+   c) Launch with `Runner.xcworkspace`

+   => \*Could fail whenever libsodium-sys cannot be built; doesn't fail when you precompile libsodium.a as described in the subchapter

+   => \*Could fail when the Pods (dependencies) aren't yet installed

 \*Possible failures

-## Additional adjustments

-1. Update all iOS Deployment Targets to the current supported version of iOS: It must be a version greater than v11.0
-2. Adjust the Runner's Build Settings "Other Linker Flags":
-   To prevent a error during the build process that "CoreAudioTypes" cannot be linked (which is a misleading message!) you need to add the Linker Flags `-lc++` and `-framework Flutter` (if not present) in the build setting "Other Linker Flags"

 ---